Children's Studies (CDST)

 Notes: may be stacked with CDST 532.

-This course is designed to provide an opportunity for students to gain exposure to the world of pediatric medical diagnoses and use that knowledge to support a child’s transition between the hospital and the classroom and community settings.
-Students examine the school reentry process for pediatric patients, the role of school counselors, and the impact of the return of the student patient on the teachers.
-They also analyze laws and policies protecting the affected children.
+Designed to provide an opportunity to gain exposure to the world of pediatric medical diagnoses and use that knowledge to support a child’s transition between the hospital and the classroom and community settings.
+Examines the school reentry process for pediatric patients, the role of school counselors, and the impact of the return of the student patient on the teachers.
+Includes analysis of laws and policies protecting the affected children.

 CDST 433.
 PEDIATRIC PALLIATIVE CARE.
 5 Credits.

-This course explores the care of children in pediatric palliative care, including comparing palliative care to hospice care and discussing the challenges to access of these services.
-The course will look at the variety of illnesses that impact children and adolescents and the ways in which pediatric palliative care services may prove beneficial.
-Students will gain insight in the experience of childhood illness for the ill child, siblings, parents and other family members.
+Explores the care of children in pediatric palliative care, including comparing palliative care to hospice care and discussing the challenges to access of these services.
+Looks at the variety of illnesses that impact children and adolescents and the ways in which pediatric palliative care services may prove beneficial.
+Students gain insight in the experience of childhood illness for the ill child, siblings, parents, and other family members.

 Notes: may be stacked with CDST 534.